floe/backscrub/README.md

 ./deepseg -d -d -c /dev/video0 -v /dev/video1
 ```

-Some cameras like a *Logitec Brio* might need to switch the video source to `MJPG` by passing `-f MJPG` in order to allow for higher resolutions.
+Some cameras (like e.g. `Logitec Brio`) need to switch the video source to `MJPG` by passing `-f MJPG` in order for higher resolutions to become available for use.

 ## Requirements